 9. ROYAL CANIN Digestive Care Adult Wet Dog Food

-- Highly digestible formula: Supports healthy digestion and nutrient absorption
+- Highly Digestible Formula: Supports healthy digestion and nutrient absorption

-- Promotes optimal stool
+- Balanced Intestinal Flora: Promotes optimal stool quality for sensitive dogs

-- Pairs with dry food
+- Easy to mix with dry food

 9. ROYAL CANIN Digestive Care Adult Wet Dog Food

-- Highly digestible formula: Supports healthy digestion and nutrient absorption
+- Highly Digestible Formula: Supports healthy digestion and nutrient absorption

-- Promotes optimal stool
+- Balanced Intestinal Flora: Promotes optimal stool quality for sensitive dogs

-- Pairs with dry food
+- Easy to mix with dry food

 Buying Guide: How to Choose the Best Dog Food for Pancreatitis